voxyI/PCR/README.md

 # PCR Machine (Thermocycler)
-This project is currently in progress
+This project is currently in progress.
+Right now, I am working on the Software end of things, so check out the inc/ and src/ folders.
+CAD/ and Hardware/ folders are currently empty

 # Project Goals
 Develope a low-cost, high performance PCR machine for use in research labs